dstreev/hms-mirror/Writerside/topics/hms-mirror-leg-non-leg-scenarios.md

 This will migrate ACID tables only (-mao vs. -ma), downgrade them to EXTERNAL/PURGE tables, and 'replace' the current ACID table with a MANAGED Non-Transactional table in legacy environments OR a EXTERNAL/PURGE table in Hive3+ environments.

-Using the DRY-RUN mode, experiment with options `-is` and `-cs` for various implementations of this conversion.
+Using the DRY-RUN mode, experiment with options `-is` and `-cs` for various implementations of this conversionResult.